abhinav-meduri/personal-finance-rag-pipeline/docs/PRIVACY.md

 ### Network Activity Breakdown

-#### ✅ **Initial Setup Only** (One-time)
+#### Initial Setup Only (One-time)
 - **Model Download**: Mistral-7b (4GB) from Hugging Face
 - **Embedding Model**: sentence-transformers (~100MB) from Hugging Face
 - **Wiki Scraping**: Bogleheads Wiki content (optional, one-time)

-#### ❌ **Runtime Operations** (Zero Network Activity)
+#### Runtime Operations (Zero Network Activity)
 - **Query Processing**: 100% local
 - **Answer Generation**: 100% local
 - **Vector Search**: 100% local
 - **Data Storage**: 100% local

-## 📊 Privacy Verification
+## Privacy Verification

 ### What We Do NOT Do
-- ❌ Send your queries to external APIs
+- Send your queries to external APIs
-- ❌ Store your questions or answers
+- Store your questions or answers
-- ❌ Use your data for model training
+- Use your data for model training
-- ❌ Collect usage analytics
+- Collect usage analytics
-- ❌ Share data with third parties
+- Share data with third parties
-- ❌ Require internet connection for queries
+- Require internet connection for queries

 ### What We DO Do
-- ✅ Process all queries locally
+- Process all queries locally
-- ✅ Store data only on your computer
+- Store data only on your computer
-- ✅ Use pre-trained models (no training)
+- Use pre-trained models (no training)
-- ✅ Provide complete offline functionality
+- Provide complete offline functionality
-- ✅ Respect your privacy completely
+- Respect your privacy completely

-## 🔧 Technical Implementation
+## Technical Implementation

 ### Local LLM Processing
 ```python